clberube/bisip2/docs/index.rst

   #         a0: 0.00677 +/- 0.00058

-A more detailed example is available in the :ref:`quickstart` tutorial.
+A more detailed example is available in the :ref:`Quickstart` tutorial.

 .. toctree::
    :maxdepth: 2